IWTC Corry Station Hosts Color Run

-200613-N-XX082-0009 PENSACOLA, Fla.
-(June 13, 2020) – A service member attached to Information Warfare Training Command Corry Station participates in a Color Run onboard Naval Air Station Pensacola Corry Station, Pensacola Florida.
+“This is a great opportunity to network and get to know each other’s hobbies,” said Fergusonbey.
+"We're hoping this creates physical fitness awareness throughout the command while having fun."

+IWTC Corry Station student Seaman Lovette Hurtado said, “This is my first color run and I have no other expectations but to improve my fitness and health with my shipmates.”

 Many of the participants were first-term Sailors, and the Color Run was great opportunity to help these young men and women remain fit while also enjoying some camaraderie and fun together.

-(U.S. Navy photo/Released)
+The emphasis of the Color Run remained on fun rather than competition, with runners beginning the race dressed in different themes or the Navy physical training uniform and passing through color stations at each mile marker.
+Each color station was associated with a different color, and volunteers blasted participants with dyed cornstarch from spray bottles.

+IWTC Corry Station student Seaman River Stetson Bethke said, “I used to compete in 5K races and run for fun, and I like to participate and come out during command running events to make the best of my weekends.”

 |Date Taken: